 Carrie Jaxon, born and bred in Alabama, has been living in Madrid for nearly eight years and believed she had adjusted pretty well to the Spanish way of life.

-But then baby came along and with him a whole host of new challenges and cultural conventions that have taken some getting used to.
 Here is her list of the ten quirks and perks of having a baby in Spain to guide you through the pregnancy and the new baby stage in your adopted country.

 For starters – it exists!
 Four and a half months to be with your newborn is the norm here.
 And if you desire more time off, in many cases that can be arranged without the danger of losing your job completely.